 Oktoberfest, or as the Germans also like to call it – Wiesn, after the festival ground Theresienwiese – is the world’s largest folk festival, held in Münich, Germany.
-Oktoberfest is an important part of Bavarian culture, held since the Middle Ages, and is now attended annually by more than 6 million people.
+Oktoberfest is an important part of Bavarian culture held since the Middle Ages.
+Oktoberfest is now attended annually by more than 6 million people.

 The most honoured tradition of Oktoberfest is the Tapping of the Keg.
-No beer is consumed at the festival until the mayor officially opens the first keg to signify the opening of the festival and this is known as Anzapfen.
+No beer is consumed at the festival until the mayor officially opens the first keg to signify the opening of the festival which is known as Anzapfen.
 And that’s when the fun starts!